tobiasbriones/blog/mathswe/eng/automation/platform/ops/text/text-ops-_-new-add-pr-command-2024-03-23/index.md

 For example, if you already explained a new feature in a PR with proper commits, you had the inertia of the underlying work at that very moment.
-Completed work must also be *immediately* available for the changelog, when versioning the repository and for blog updates, so clients or anyone involved gets efficient updates.
-You must not go back to that overhead again when you lose the inertia, so you must certainly not repeat what you already did.
+Completed work must also be *immediately* available for the changelog when versioning the repository and for blog updates so clients or anyone involved gets efficient updates.
+If the sync or release happens later, you must not go back to open up that overhead again and remember what you did when you lost the inertia, so you must certainly not repeat what you already did.

 You also get burned out with the overhead of **creating a cycle when you return to work already done**.
 Suppose you don't focus on a functional mindset with a